rjohnsen/hhc-2024/content/act3/elf-stack.md

 * https://hhc24-elfstack.holidayhackchallenge.com/download_file/elf-stack-siem-with-logs.zip
 * https://hhc24-elfstack.holidayhackchallenge.com/download_file/log_chunk_1.log.zip

-## Easy mode
+## Easy mode - Silver

+### Question 1

-> Question 1: How many unique values are there for the event_source field in all logs?
+> How many unique values are there for the event_source field in all logs?

 Answer: 5

 ![Answer silver 1](/images/act3/act3-elfstack-s1.png)

+### Question 2

-> Question 2: Which event_source has the fewest number of events related to it?
+> Which event_source has the fewest number of events related to it?

 Answer: AuthLog

 ![Answer silver 2](/images/act3/act3-elfstack-s1.png)

+### Question 3

-> Question 3: Using the event_source from the previous question as a filter, what is the field name that contains the name of the system the log event originated from?
+> Using the event_source from the previous question as a filter, what is the field name that contains the name of the system the log event originated from?

 Answer: event.hostname

 ![Answer silver 3](/images/act3/act3-elfstack-s3.png)

+### Question 4

-> Question 4: Which event_source has the second highest number of events related to it?
+> Which event_source has the second highest number of events related to it?

 Answer: NetflowPmacct

 ![Answer silver 4](/images/act3/act3-elfstack-s1.png)

+### Question 5

-> Question 5: Using the event_source from the previous question as a filter, what is the name of the field that defines the destination port of the Netflow logs?
+> Using the event_source from the previous question as a filter, what is the name of the field that defines the destination port of the Netflow logs?

 Answer: event.port_dst

 ![Answer silver 5](/images/act3/act3-elfstack-s5.png)

+### Question 6

-> Question 6: Which event_source is related to email traffic?
+> Which event_source is related to email traffic?

 Answer: SnowGlowMailPxy

 ![Answer silver 6](/images/act3/act3-elfstack-s1.png)

+### Question 7

-> Question 7: Looking at the event source from the last question, what is the name of the field that contains the actual email text?
+> Looking at the event source from the last question, what is the name of the field that contains the actual email text?

 Answer: event.Body

 ![Answer silver 7](/images/act3/act3-elfstack-s7.png)

+### Question 8

-> Question 8: Using the 'GreenCoat' event_source, what is the only value in the hostname field?
+> Using the 'GreenCoat' event_source, what is the only value in the hostname field?

 Answer: SecureElfGwy

 ![Answer silver 8](/images/act3/act3-elfstack-s8.png)

+### Question 9

-> Question 9: Using the 'GreenCoat' event_source, what is the name of the field that contains the site visited by a client in the network?
+> Using the 'GreenCoat' event_source, what is the name of the field that contains the site visited by a client in the network?

 Answer: event.url

 ![Answer silver 9](/images/act3/act3-elfstack-s9.png)

+### Question 10

-> Question 10: Using the 'GreenCoat' event_source, which unique URL and port (URL:port) did clients in the TinselStream network visit most?
+> Using the 'GreenCoat' event_source, which unique URL and port (URL:port) did clients in the TinselStream network visit most?

 Answer: pagead2.googlesyndication.com:443

 ![Answer silver 10](/images/act3/act3-elfstack-s10.png)

+### Question 11

-> Question 11: Using the 'WindowsEvent' event_source, how many unique Channels is the SIEM receiving Windows event logs from?
+> Using the 'WindowsEvent' event_source, how many unique Channels is the SIEM receiving Windows event logs from?

 Answer: 5

 ![Answer silver 11](/images/act3/act3-elfstack-s11.png)

+### Question 12

-> Question 12: What is the name of the event.Channel (or Channel) with the second highest number of events?
+> What is the name of the event.Channel (or Channel) with the second highest number of events?

 Answer: Microsoft-Windows-Sysmon/Operational

 ![Answer silver 12](/images/act3/act3-elfstack-s11.png)

+### Question 13

-> Question 13: Our environment is using Sysmon to track many different events on Windows systems.
+> Our environment is using Sysmon to track many different events on Windows systems.
 What is the Sysmon Event ID related to loading of a driver?

 Answer: 6